jackburton79/bescreencapture/README.md

 * Command constants could change in the next releases.
 * It seems that the most reliable codec / format to use for encoding, in current Haiku nightlies, is MPEG/Mpeg4.
 Other codec/format combos may cause various kinds of problems.
-* Beware: The GIF export option is very slow and uses much memory.
+* Beware: The GIF export option is very slow and uses a lot of memory.

 ## Authors